hkhuang07/Sales-Management-Mobile-App-Firebase/README.md

 This approach ensures a scalable, reliable, and modern backend solution, allowing the app to handle user authentication, product catalogs, shopping carts, and order management with ease and efficiency.

 ---

-## 🌟 Features

-The application is packed with features designed to enhance sales operations and user experience:

-* **User Authentication:** Secure login/logout using Firebase Authentication, supporting both Email/Password and Google Sign-In for a smooth user onboarding experience.
-* **Role-Based Access Control:**
-    * **Admin Users:** Full administrative privileges to manage products, categories, users, and view all orders.
-    * **Regular Users:** Can browse products, add items to their cart, place orders, and track their personal order history.
-* **Product Management:**
-    * View a comprehensive list of products.
-    * **(Admin)** Complete CRUD (Create, Read, Update, Delete) operations for products.
-* **Category Management:**
-    * View product categories to organize items efficiently.
-    * **(Admin)** Full CRUD capabilities for categories.
-* **Shopping Cart System:** (For Regular Users)
-    * Seamlessly add products to a dynamic shopping cart.
-    * Manage quantities and remove items directly from the cart.
-    * Proceed to a guided checkout process for order placement.
-* **Order Management:**
-    * **(Admin)** Gain a complete overview of all placed orders for comprehensive tracking.
-    * **(Regular User)** Access personal order history, reviewing past purchases and their statuses.
-* **User Profile Management:** Users can view and easily update their profile information.
-* **Settings:** Personalize the app experience by customizing preferences such as theme (light/dark/system default) and notification settings.
-* **Firebase Cloud Messaging (FCM):** Integrated for efficient push notifications, allowing users to opt-in or opt-out of receiving important updates.
-* **Intuitive UI/UX:** Built with modern Material Design components, ensuring a clean, responsive, and user-friendly interface.
-* **Gesture Navigation:** A convenient swipe gesture (swipe left) to quickly access the Sales Activity for regular users, enhancing navigation speed.

----

 ## 📸 Visualization

 See the app in action with these animated demonstrations: